ewush956/Programming-Paradigms-Project/readme.md

+## Overview of the Problem

+This project implements a **pathfinding algorithm** where the traversal between nodes is constrained by **available energy**.
+The nodes are represented in a 3D cartesian space, and the cost of moving between nodes is determined by a combination of:
+- **Euclidean distance** between nodes.
+- A **gradient scalar** based on the z-axis difference constrained between the values on the open interval (0,2).

+The goal is to find valid paths through the graph, ensuring that the energy constraints are met.
+The program can handle cases with:
+- No solutions.
+- One solution.
+- Multiple solutions.
+- Invalid User input.

 ### Dependancies
 Install `pip` on your machine if you have not already done so. run `pip install matplotlib` For live plotting and final graph.